 The following is a brief outline of the Final Honours Scheme (FHS) programme and research project requirements as it applies to the Nuffield Department of Primary Care Health Sciences.

-Research projects are a compulsory component of the course for Medical Students and Biomedical Students.
+The research projects are a compulsory component of the course for Medical Students and Biomedical Students.
 Each student must have a clearly defined topic, which is solely his/her responsibility.
 Projects should consist of original experiments and/or data analysis carried out by the candidate alone or in collaboration with others (where such collaborations is, for instance, needed to produce results in the time available).

 Proposed FHS research projects that are likely to have intellectual property or related sensitivity should not be offered to or undertaken by students, as this may lead to difficulty in release of data to the examiners

-Supervisors are asked to advise students on at least one draft of their written work on the provision that students hand in such a draft at least two weeks before the submission deadline.
-The individual identified as the head of lab or PI will be asked to submit a brief confidential report to advise the examiners of any special difficulties that arose during the project
+Supervisors are asked to advise students on at least one draft of their written work on the proviso that student's hand in such a draft at least two weeks before the submission deadline.
+The individual identified as the main supervisor will be asked to submit a brief confidential report to advise the examiners of any special difficulties that arose during the project.

-There are always some excellent students who are considering doing a research degree, and a research project affords them an especially valuable experience; approximately 10% of FHS students in the past five years have contributed to work which has resulted in publication.
-Previous projects within the department have resulted in conference presentations and/or publication.
+There are always some excellent students who are considering doing a research degree, and a research project affords them an especially valuable experience.
+A number FHS students have led and/or contributed to work that has resulted in presentation at national and international conferences, prize awards, and peer-review publication as well as PhD applications.

 If there are unmet costs arising from hosting a student, the department may be able to help with these.
 Please contact Daniel Long in the first instance.

 If you have a question about the scheme, please contact the department's FHS Academic Lead, Dr David Nunan.
 The central divisional team for FHS projects can be contacted at firstname.lastname@example.org.